 - Is available to the trainee to address training issues.

 - The submission by the trainee of a piece of reflective writing, in which they reflect on their learning experiences and suitability for Leadership Accreditation as follows:

 Reflect upon your learning during Balint leadership training and how it will influence your leadership work (approximately 2,000 words).

 - A record of the Balint experiences while on the Leadership Pathway, including the number of Balint groups attended as a member and as a leader, the number of cases led during training, the Balint workshops and other Balint activities attended.

-- On completion of the Requirements of the Pathway, the Accreditation Committee recommends to the BSANZ Board that the trainee be accredited as a BSANZ Leader.
+- On completion of the Requirements of the Pathway, the Training Committee recommends to the BSANZ Board that the trainee be accredited as a BSANZ Leader.